 Exercise-induced hypoalgesia: A meta-analysis of exercise dosing for the treatment of chronic pain

-Four articles on PainSci cite Polaski 2019: 1.
+Four pages on PainSci cite Polaski 2019: 1.
 The Complete Guide to IT Band Syndrome 2.
 The Complete Guide to Patellofemoral Pain Syndrome 3.
 The Art of Rest 4.
 Guide to Repetitive Strain Injuries

 PainSci notes on Polaski 2019: